NazaninAzhdari/pong-game/README.md

 # Hardware Implementation of the Pong Game

 Welcome to the **VHDL Hardware Pong Game** project!
 This repository contains a complete hardware implementation of the classic Pong game, designed specifically for the **Altera Cyclone V GX FPGA**.
 Let's have a quick Demo of the Game in video below.
-I really recommend you to watch the video, it's too much FUN.=)))))

-## Watch my video on youtube:
+## Watch my video on youtube(click on the picture below):
 [![Watch the video](https://img.youtube.com/vi/uQnj32KqF_c/maxresdefault.jpg)](https://youtu.be/uQnj32KqF_c)

 To be honest, this was the first serious project I created during my journey with FPGAs.
 In the summer of 2026, I decided that I wanted to truly master RTL design, and I asked myself: **what could be more joyful than building games in hardware?=)))**